mohnad-0b/Cryptography/RSA.md

 how get q and p if you know n

-use [factorDB](http://www.factordb.com/index.php) But this does not work if the size of p and q are large enough and made the right way like use `getPrime`
+use [factorDB](http://www.factordb.com/index.php) or [factorization](https://www.alpertron.com.ar/ECM.HTM) But this does not work if the size of p and q are large enough and made the right way like use `getPrime`

 after get p and q, we can calculate d